When you buy through links on our site, we may earn an affiliate commission. Learn more.

 Right off the bat, I am going to disappoint some of our readers by letting them know that, unless it’s an out-of-market preseason game, you can’t watch NFL Plus on your TV.

-Except for out-of-market preseason games, NFL+ is limited to mobile and tablet viewing exclusively because the platform is powered by the NFL’s mobile rights only.
+Except for out-of-market preseason games, the lineup is limited to mobile and tablet viewing exclusively because the platform is powered by the NFL’s mobile rights only.

 The NFL has already sold its TV rights to partners like FOX, CBS, NBC, and Amazon for billions of dollars.
 For example, Amazon is paying 1 billion per year for the exclusive rights to carry Thursday Night Football.
 Under the terms of its TV contracts, the NFL is prohibited from airing live TV games the rights to which are currently licensed by some of the world’s biggest media companies.